 3 Elements of a Great Email Customer Experience

-The outcome of this email writing training is employees who know exactly how to make emotional connections with customers through the use of tailoring, conveying empathy when appropriate and by strategically using personal pronouns.
+The outcome of this email writing training is employees who know precisely how to make emotional connections with customers through the use of tailoring, conveying empathy when appropriate, and by strategically using personal pronouns.

-- The 3 things you have to get right in order to have the best email customer experience
+- The three things you have to get right to have the best email customer experience

 - Review actual email examples of near-perfect emails from great companies

-- 4 ways to connect with customers over email
+- Four ways to connect with customers over email

 - Why you should aim for short sentences in emails to customers

-- How to avoid the top 3 grammar mistakes that rob your company of credibility
+- How to prevent the top 3 grammar mistakes that rob your company of credibility

 How to Deliver Bad News to Customers